ConservationInternational/cplus-plugin/docs/user/cplus_ui_guide.md

 ![CPLUS add pathway](../img/plugin/plugin-pathway-editor.png)

+*Figure 5: NCS Pathway creator/editor*

 #### Implementation model

-- Click on the right green plus button to add an **Implementation model**
+- Click on the right green plus button to add an **Implementation model** (**Figure 6**)
 - Provide a **Name** and **Description**
 - Click **OK**
 - The new **Implementation model** will be added

 ![CPLUS add implementation model](../img/plugin/plugin-implementation-model.png)

+*Figure 6: Implementation Model creator/editor*

 ### Step 3: Priority weighting

 The final step deals with the **Weighting priorities** and **Priority groups**.
 These weights will be applied when the user starts running the scenario.
+An example is shown in **Figure 7**.

 ![CPLUS step 3](../img/plugin/plugin-step3.png)

+*Figure 7: Step 3 allows the user to set the Weights of each Priority Group*

 - Move the slider to adjust the weight of each group
 - The user can also manually set the value